Error and Resource Estimates of Variational Quantum Algorithms for Solving Differential Equations Based on Runge-Kutta Methods: Numerical Analysis of the Error and Resource Estimates

-For the numerical analysis, we use the parameters given in Table~\ref{tab:estimates} that are fit to the option pricing use case in order to calculate $N_{circ}$, which is the total number of circuit evaluations needed for the algorithm.
-As we mentioned in Sec.~\ref{subsubsec: Parameter estimates and Numerical Analysis quantum}, the parameter $K$ is the most challenging to estimate.
-For this analysis, we choose $K = 5$.
-A comparison of the costs of algorithms based on Runge-Kutta and Euler methods is given in Fig.~\ref{fig:costdifferentp}.
-We see that the highest saving in $N_{circ}$ compared to the Euler method can be done with a Runge-Kutta method of order $p=2$. \\ To reach a target error of $\epsilon_{target}=0.001$, we need an $ N_{r}^{(\delta)}\sim 10^{22}$, which is equivalent to requiring classical machine precision for the entries of matrices $A$ and vectors $C$ ($\epsilon\sim 1/\sqrt{ N_{r}^{(\delta)}}\sim 5\times 10^{-12}$).
-The total number of circuit evaluations $N_{circ}$ is equal to $1.62\times 10^{28}$.
-In ~\cite[Supplementary information VIA]{arute2019quantum}, the time that the superconducting Sycamore chip can be used before having to be recalibrated is around $1$ day.
-That implies that all calculations have to be done in at most $24$ hours.
-The time for one readout of the Sycamore chip takes around $4\mu s$~\cite{sycamoredatasheet}.
-That means that it is possible to evaluate around $2\times 10^{10}$ quantum circuits. \\ It is obvious that the high accuracy is needed because of the inversion of the matrix A and the resulting error propagation.
-The number $N_{r}^{(\delta)}$ given in Theorem~\ref{thm:quantumODEresources} depends quadratically on the factor $\Sigma$ estimated in $\eqref{eq: approximation for Sigma}$ to be upper bounded with high probability by $ 3.4\times 10^8$.
-If it was possible to reach a bound $\Sigma\leq 1$, the number $N_{r}^{(\delta)}$ would decrease to the order $10^7$ which would be feasible for quantum hardware, . \\ In order to illustrate the potential resource savings that can be gained by choosing a higher-order RKM instead of the Euler method, we provide a second analysis based on a different choice of parameters provided in Table~\ref{tab:estimates}.
+In order to illustrate the potential resource savings that can be gained by choosing a higher-order RKM instead of the Euler method, we provide a second analysis based on a different choice of parameters provided in Table~\ref{tab:estimates maximize gain}.
 This choice is inspired by the estimates in Table~\ref{tab:estimates} changing some of the parameters within reasonable ranges in order to increase the resource savings.
 The resulting resource requirements are shown in Fig.~\ref{fig:costdifferentp maximize gain}.
 We conclude that by choosing a Runge-Kutta method of order $p=4$, there have to be done a factor of $\sim 2.56 \times 10^{3}$ less circuit evaluations than when choosing the Euler method.
 However, the number of shots for each circuit ($N_{r}^{(\delta)}\sim 1.98\times 10^{26}$) is still too high in order to be realized on any quantum hardware.